Kingdutch/alexandervarwijk.com/content/blog/2023-01-17-deploying-rust-on-aws-using-flightcontrol.md

 The Flightcontrol team was very responsive in their discord whenever I had a question while getting everything figured out.
 It's very exciting to see a company offer the convenience of a PaaS provider like Platform.sh with the benefits of hosting on AWS that allows it to be cheaper and allows me to bring my own docker images.

 The roadmap shows that the Flightcontrol team is on the right track to build an amazing tool for developers in any language and I'm very excited to see what they ship next.

+*Updated on 2023-01-22* to clarify the need for Docker Hub credentials and the cause of hitting a rate limit.